carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ---
 title: "Processes"
-teaching: 40 min
+teaching: 50 min
 exercises: 20 min
 questions:
-- "What is a Nextflow process?"
+- "How do I run commands in Nextflow?"
 - "How do I define a Nextflow process?"
 - "How do I input and output data into processes ?"
 - "How do I specify conditions for a process in order for it to execute?"
 - "How do i control resources for a process?"
 - "How do i save output from a process?"
 objectives:
-- "Understand how Nextflow process uses processes to execute tasks."
+- "Understand how Nextflow uses processes to execute tasks."
 - "Create a Nextflow process."
-- "Use values and files as inputs to a process."
+- "Define inputs and outputs to a process."
 - "Use the when declaration to define a condition for process execution."
 - "Use process directives to control execution of a process."
 - "Use the publishDir directive to save results in a directory."
 keypoints:
 - "A Nextflow process is an independent task/step in a workflow"
 - "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finaly a script block."
-- "Inputs and Outputs to a process are defined using the input and output blocks/"
+- "Inputs and Outputs to a process are defined using the input and output blocks."
-- "Task output files are output from a process using the `PublishDir` directive"
+- "Task output files are output from a process using the `PublishDir` directive."
 ---

 # Processes

-We now know how to create and use Channels to control data flows in Nextflow.
-We will now see how to process tasks within a workflow.
+We now know how to create and use Channels in Nextflow.
+We will now see how to run tasks within a workflow.

-A `process` is the way Nextflow execute foreign function i.e. custom scripts or tools.
+A `process` is the way Nextflow execute commands you would run on the terminal or custom scripts.

 *Processes can be thought of as a particular task/steps in a workflow, e.g. an alignment step in RNA-Seq analysis.
 Processes and are independent of each other (don't require another processes to execute) and can not communicate/write to each other .
 It is the Channels that pass the data from each process to another, and we do this by having the processes define input and output which are Channels*

 The process definition starts with keyword the `process`, followed by process name and finally the process `body` delimited by curly brackets `{}`.
 The process body must contain a string which represents the command or, more generally, a script that is executed by it.

-A basic process looks like the following example:
+A basic process with no input or output channels looks like the following example:

 ~~~
-process sayHello {
+process printWorkingDirectory {
   script:
   """
-  echo 'Hello world!'
+  pwd
   """
 }
 ~~~
-{: .source}
+{: .language-groovy }

 Produces